Saint Fiacre: Name

-The appellation "of Breuil" can in present times be misleading: the site of the hermitage, garden, oratory, and hospice of Saint Fiacre was in the place denominated "Brogillum" in ancient times and later renamed "Breuil", forming his epithet.
+The appellation "of Breuil" can in present times be misleading: the site of the hermitage, garden, oratory, and hospice of Fiacre was in the place denominated "Brogillum" in ancient times and later renamed "Breuil", forming his epithet.
 However, Breuil was then again renamed "Saint-Fiacre" in his honor, which is the name of the present commune on the same site, in the Department of Seine-et-Marne, France.
 The commune of Breuil, Department of Marne, France is located far from and is not the same as the commune of Saint-Fiacre (formerly named "Breuil"), although the two communes probably were both in the ancient French Province of Brie, which adds to the confusion.

 Life

 "Though not mentioned in the earlier Irish calendars, Fiacre was born in Ireland at the end of the sixth century AD.
 He was raised in a monastery where he became a monk and imbibed knowledge of herbal medicine."
-Fiacre was ordained a Catholic priest at some point, and elevated to the rank of abbot.
+Fiacre was ordained a priest at some point, and elevated to the rank of abbot.
 "In time he had his own hermitage and perhaps a monastery, possibly near St. Fiachra’s Well at Cill Fiachra (Kilferagh), Sheastown, in the barony of Shillelogher near Bennetsbridge, County Kilkenny, Ireland.
 As crowds flocked to him because of his reputation for his holiness and cures, he sailed to France in search of greater solitude."

 He arrived in Meaux, France in AD 628.
-Saint Faro, the Bishop of Meaux, was "well-disposed to him due to kindnesses he and his father’s house had received from the Irish missionary Columbanus," and so "granted him a site at Brogillum (Breuil), in the province of Brie" (presently Saint-Fiacre, Department of Seine-et-Marne, France) when Saint Fiacre approached him and manifested his desire to live a life of solitude in the forest.
-There Saint Fiacre built a hermitage for his dwelling, a vegetable and herb garden, an oratory in honor of the Blessed Virgin Mary, and a hospice in which he cared for travellers.
+Faro, the Bishop of Meaux, was "well-disposed to him due to kindnesses he and his father's house had received from the Irish missionary Columbanus," and so "granted him a site at Brogillum (Breuil), in the province of Brie" (presently Saint-Fiacre, Department of Seine-et-Marne, France) when Fiacre approached him and manifested his desire to live a life of solitude in the forest.
+There Fiacre built a hermitage for his dwelling, a vegetable and herb garden, an oratory in honor of the Blessed Virgin Mary, and a hospice in which he cared for travellers.
 He lived a life of great mortification devoted to prayer, fasting, keeping vigils, and manual cultivation of his garden.
 "His fame for miracles was widespread.
 He cured all manner of diseases by laying on his hands".

 He died on 18 August AD 670, and his body was interred in the local church of the site of his hermitage complex, which church became his original shrine.
 The site of his hermitage complex developed into a village, which was later named Saint-Fiacre and is presently in the Department of Seine-et-Marne, France.